jbaker8935/switcheroo/design.md

   future ordering.
 - Moves that would result in an immediate win for the opponent are filtered out during heuristic selection to prevent blunders.
+- Standard and Expert difficulties add an ordering bonus for moves that force an immediate win on the agent's following turn so alpha-beta inspects those branches first.

 ### Evaluation Function